bernardosulzbach/bernardosulzbach.github.io/random/posts.md

 ---
 layout: page
-title: List of Posts by Date
+title: List of posts by date
 tags: [random]
 ---